Funny driving lesson stories

 Their son was called Robin and he’d been having lessons with a man called Paul from a school with a very similar name.
 Robin had fallen out with the instructor and sent me £200 from his mom’s credit card without her permission.
 He planned on meeting me down the road but hadn’t been able to sneak out the house when his mom had taken that day off work.

 Test centre?
 Which test centre?

 I had a pupil that lived on the same road that the test centre is on in Kings Heath.
-In fact they were next door to it and from the first ever lesson i commented on how I wouldn’t have to drive him home after his test!
-We did all the lessons around that area, mock tests from that centre and then came the day of his test.
+In fact they were next door to it and from the first ever lesson i commented on how he could just walk home after taking his driving test.
+We did all the lessons around that area and two mock tests from that test centre.
+Then came the day of his test…